distortednet/redditcontentinator/README.md

 Future features (hopefully):
  - audio notification on new posts with checkbox toggle
  - ~~username/subreddit filter to help dedupe content~~ not possible in the context of project (local storage/session cannot be used on local files)
- - unload very old posts as you scroll...to hopefully save browser memoriez